antmicro/job-storage-expansion/README.md

 ## Project structure

-The main directory contains KiCad PCB project files, a LICENSE and a README.
+The main directory contains KiCad PCB project files, LICENSE, and README.
 The remaining files are stored in the following directories:

 * `img` - contains graphics for this README
-* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com).

 ## Licensing